 It is Friday and here is my last recipe of the week that I am overly excited to share with everyone.
-I have been asked many times if I had a recipe for a gluten free, Paleo bread and until now I had only developed sweet breads like Chocolate Zucchini Bread or a couple of versions of Banana Bread or Marble Bread.
+I have been asked many times if I had a Paleo bread recipe and until now I had only developed sweet breads like Chocolate Zucchini Bread or a couple of versions of Banana Bread or Marble Bread.

 Paleo, Gluten and Grain Free Sandwich Bread